MPIO1002/Characters-Website/README.md

 Regular Updates: Our database is regularly updated to reflect the latest in-game changes.</p>
 <img src="https://github.com/user-attachments/assets/0729c5ec-121b-4133-b93d-07b68bde3897"/>
 <h2>How to Use</h2>
 <p>Simply visit the website to start exploring.
-You can use the navigation bar to switch between the Heroes, Treasures, and Spirit Beasts sections.
+You can use 3 button on top of the search bar to switch between the Heroes, Treasures, and Spirit Beasts sections.
 Utilize the search and filter functionalities to refine your results.
 Link: https://monghuyengiangho.me/
 </p>